-We have done more than fifteen cruises around the world and absolutely love them.
+We have done more than twenty cruises around the world and absolutely love them.
 Our first cruise was for our honeymoon more than eight years ago.
-We did a two week Mediterranean cruise and I had so many questions as I was preparing for the cruise.
-Today we are answering first cruise questions.
+We did a two-week Mediterranean cruise and I had so many questions as I was preparing for the cruise.
+Today we are answering first time cruise questions.
 Please let us know if we missed any or if we can help you with any specific cruise questions.

 Once this is done you are free to walk onto the cruise ship and begin your amazing vacation.

-Do I have to do a shore excursion?
+Do you have to do a shore excursion on a cruise?

 You don’t have to do anything on your cruise other than attending the muster drill.
 After that, all of the activities are your choice.

 No, most cruises use your cabin ship card as an electronic payment card and you pay at the end of the cruise.
 We do bring cash on board with us so we have it to tip the staff at the end of the cruise.

 This really depends on how long you are going to be at each cruise port.
 Many of the Caribbean ports and Mexican ports are happy to take the US dollar.
 If you are doing a Mediterranean or Baltic cruise you may want to take Euro with you.
 We normally find an ATM in town once we have arrived and pulled money out.
 We use the phone app xe.com to figure out the conversion for prices.